exist2021/manojwork/content/pages/Quitting or Pivoting.md

 date: 2023-03-06
 lastMod: 2023-03-06
 ---
+I just pivoted.
+In start-up lingo, it means that you change your business model to match the resources you have.

+> Pivoting politely says you have failed and run out of ideas, money or men.

 ## The consequences of not quitting or pivoting
 Last time I got involved with a hyperlocal project lasting over a decade.
 I refused to give up!
 I steadfastly held on to my belief system that society starts outside your doorstep, and that is your neighbourhood.
 After a friendly pat on the back, I gave it up.
 I sold my business, and the new owners are doing a good job, much better than I had managed.
 I didn't have the skills and the resources to run them.
 But it took me way too long to quit the business.